 "Leaders have to be intentional because apathy is sabotage."

-Sim Lamb is a Director at Founders Keepers and the facilitator of the FK CPO Forum, a diverse global community for world leading executive people leaders.
+Sim Lamb is a Partner at Founders Keepers and the facilitator of the FK CPO Forum, a diverse global community for world leading executive people leaders.